Blockchains: Not Just a Technology Battle

 Markets are Won and Lost with the People

 Backed by a staggering amount of capital, brilliant minds are devoted to solving key technical challenges in the blockchain space.
-Without the work of these pioneers — fighting every day to make a new decentralized world possible — there is nothing.
+Without the work of pioneers like these, there is no true decentralized future.

 But this will not be enough.